-In the year £1,982,438 (£3,336,271 2012/13) of the Authority's own resources, including capital receipts, reserves and revenue contributions have been used to finance the capital programme.
+In the year £1,501,363 (£1,982,438 2013/14) of the Authority's own resources, including capital receipts, reserves and revenue contributions have been used to finance the capital programme.
 The balance relates to external sources of finance for example other contributions and grants.

-The variances in the year related in the main to either slippage of schemes to 2014/15 due to schemes not progressing as originally anticipated, or as a result of the significant works which arose due to the storm surge which occurred in December 2013
+The variances in the year related in the main to slippage of schemes to 2015/16 due to schemes not progressing as originally anticipated.

-3. Significant Changes introduced in the 2013/14 Accounts
+3. Significant Changes introduced in the 2014/15 Accounts

-There have been no significant accounting changes introduced by the 2013/14 code that are applicable to the Authority.
+There have been no significant accounting changes introduced by the 2014/15 code that are applicable to the Authority.